What IS Mindful Medical Massage Therapy?

 Now that quote might be a little strong or too absolute, but here’s the point I want to make.
 All too often, when we organize or define something — such as “medical massage” — too strictly, it can lose its validity and vitality.
 It can become so highly defined or “boxed in” as to choke the very life out of it.

 It can become too narrowly focused and considered in too narrow of a channel.
-Just like when, after the alleged COVID-19 outbreak, massage & bodywork were deemed in most states to be “non-essential” services.
+Just like when, after the alleged COVID-19 outbreak, massage & bodywork were deemed in many states to be “non-essential” services.

 Mindful Medical Massage Therapy Can Produce FAR More Results Than Is Acknowledged by Almost Anyone!

-And even though mindful medical massage therapy has “medical” right in the title, there is MUCH skepticism in the orthodox medical community, and society as a whole, that massage related practices, even in the right hands (no pun intended!), can be so effective in relieving a LOT of soft tissue issues of the human bodymind.
+Even though mindful medical massage therapy has “medical” right in the title, there is MUCH skepticism in the orthodox medical community, and society as a whole, that massage related practices, even in the right hands (no pun intended!), can be so effective in relieving a LOT of soft tissue issues of the human bodymind.

-And if people whom are biased against something, or not very familiar with it, are the ones regulating or defining something, its real meaning and usefulness can become very distorted or submerged.
+And if people whom are biased against something, or not familiar with it, are the ones regulating or defining something, its real meaning and usefulness can become very distorted or submerged.
 The benefits of medical massage are WELL documented in MANY medical studies.
 Yet the possibilities remain mostly unacknowledged or downplayed.

 So blaming doctors for not knowing about the immense potential value of massage or yoga is, admittedly, a bit unfair.

-Someday soon, however, Mindful Medical Massage Therapy SHOULD have a Rightful Place in Modern Mindful Medicine, or a separate category all together.
 But as long as it is defined as “just” the stereotype that massage is just about relaxation and maybe a luxurious, pampering experience, it will be FAR under-utilized as the profound healing modality it is capable of being.

 This is one of the problems with Scope of Practice in medicine and health care.
 Many people would argue a strict scope or range of what a particular health care practitioner can do is necessary to maintain high quality and safety standards, as well as effectiveness.